thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 The Reference Value CoMID of the patching or updating firmware has a `linked-tag-entry` map populated as follows:

-* key 0 contains the tag identifier of the Reference Value CoMID of the patched or updated firmware;
+* comid.linked-tag-id contains the tag identifier of the Reference Value CoMID of the patched or updated firmware;
-* key 1 contains one of `comid.patches` or `comid.updates` relations.
+* comid.tag-rel contains one of `comid.patches` or `comid.updates` relations.

 {{ex-linked-tag}} provides an example of a Reference Value CoMID patching another Reference Value CoMID with tag identifier